-- Collecting or estimating the annual energy consumption of buildings for which the financial institution seeks to set a target, if relevant, split between residential and service buildings in the portfolio; - 2.
-Calculating the base year scope 1 and 2 emissions per building using fuel- and energy-specific emissions factors, such as those provided by the IEA or national energy agencies; - 3.
-Attributing the annual scope 1 and 2 emissions per building based on the ratio between the outstanding amount versus the total property value at time of origination; and - 4.
-Summing up all scope 1 and 2 emissions per building to derive the total annual scope 1 and 2 emissions at portfolio level.
+- 1. Collecting or estimating the annual energy consumption of buildings (including the energy consumption of the tenants) for which the financial institution seeks to set a target, if relevant, split between residential and service buildings in the portfolio; - Calculating the base year scope 1 and 2 emissions and scope 3 tenant's energy-related emissions per building using fuel- and energy-specific emissions factors, such as those provided by the IEA or national energy agencies; - 3.
+Attributing the annual scope 1,2 and scope 3 tenant's energy-related emissions per building based on the ratio between the outstanding amount versus the total property value at time of origination; and - 4.
+Summing up all scope 1,2 and scope 3 tenant's energy-related emissions per building to derive the total annual absolute emissions of buildings in the real estate portfolio.

-Base year emissions intensity should be assessed at a fixed point in time in line with the financial reporting cycle.
+Base year absolute emissions should be assessed at a fixed point in time in line with the financial reporting cycle.